 This introductory course leverages an obsolete technology to explore special collections holdings associated with travel to Italy during the Gilded Age.
 It is an early example of a course aimed at introducing undergraduate students to computational methods for humanities research.

 More information on how the course was developed is available from the Collaborative Learning Center at Yale University.
-An article on the innovative blended design of the discussion section will be published in the volume, MLA Approaches to Teaching Dante, ed.
-Christopher Kleinhenz and Kristina Olson (2018).
+An article on the innovative blended design of the discussion section has been published in the volume, MLA Approaches to Teaching Dante, ed.
+Christopher Kleinhenz and Kristina Olson (2019).

 Quick and easy suggestions for (and by) L2 instructors who would like to rethink common assignments in the language classroom while gaining familiarity with the publishing platform Scalar.
 Have an idea?
 Contact me!